stehal/mtbocal/docs/fixlists.md

-# Survey of Fixture Lists with iCalendar Download
+# Survey of Fixture Lists which Support iCalendar Download

 The table shows which federation fixture lists offer iCalendar download of MTBO events and which features are supported.